skhabiri/DS-Unit-3-Sprint-2-SQL-and-Databases/sqlite-u3s2m1/README.md

 The basics of Structured Query Language, a relatively simple query language.

-## Learning Objectives
+## Objectives

 - Write basic SQL queries to get specific subsets of data from a database and answer basic "business questions"
 - Understand the purpose of SQL join, and perform joins to access data from multiple tables

-## Before Lecture
+## Preparation

 The Python Standard Library includes a module [sqlite3](https://docs.python.org/3/library/sqlite3.html), an API for data persistence via the SQLite - a simple disk-based database that doesn't require a separate server process.
-Read the tutorial, and try the given examples.
-See if you can modify them in simple ways, and come with questions!

 Also, check out the [DB Browser for SQLite](https://sqlitebrowser.org) - we'll emphasize using `sqlite3` from Python so we can do things programmatically, but it is encouraged to install the DB Browser as a helpful utility for ad hoc inspection and querying.

-## Live Lecture Task
+## Task

 We'll work together with SQLite in Python, making and exploring a simple database and trying a range of basic queries.
 Focus will be on the following SQL